ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

 - **Faculty Meeting to Finalize the CMPSC 610 Grades: May 12**: Faculty meet to collaboratively discuss and finalize grades all grades in CMPSC 610.

-- **Faculty Report Final Grades in CMPSC 610 to Registrar: May 15**: Faculty submit the final grades for the CMPSC 610 course to the registrar.
+- **Faculty Report Final Grades in CMPSC 610 to Registrar: May 15 at 9:00 AM**:
+  Faculty submit the final grades for the CMPSC 610 course to the registrar.

 ### Additional Details